astronomer/docs/astro/cli/develop-project.md

     astro dev start --image-name $image_name
     ```

 4. Optional.
-Deploy the image to a Deployment on Astro using the Astro CLI:
+Deploy the image to a Deployment on Astro using the Astro CLI.

 Your Astro project can now utilize Python packages from your private PyPi index.